git-pull/website/consulting/why-python.rst

 Safety
 ------

-I may not be as accurate in predicting the time and effort on deliverables.
-This is not a risk I'm comfortable with introducing you to.
+Accurate estimates are important to a project / sprints success.

+I'm better able to predict the time and effort of things in the programming language I'm most familiar with.
+This creates an additional layer of safety on top of an already safe language.

-Even in the most optimistic of circumstances, your startup is often solving a much needed problem in a novel way.
+Your startup may be solving a much needed problem in a novel way.
 Sometimes, even with Python, we realize the approach we decided on is harder than we (me and you) realized at first.
 We don't always have enough information before hand, because we're sort of in uncharted territory at times.

-On the other hand, a lot of the stuff is also hard work, but stuff that can be more predictable.
-When this is combined with a programming language I'm already fluid in, this helps me give you a better outcome, while doing everything I can to minimize not making a due date or performing under expectations.